acm-uiuc/icpc-website/_posts/2014-09-02-fall-2014-practice-1-summary.md

 layout: post
 category: practices
 time: 8:00 PM
-description: Summary of our first weekly practice.
+description: Summary of our first weekly practice of the Fall 2014 semester.
 ---

 In today's practice, we covered some problems that do not require any